marneu/custom_logo/README.md

 custom_logo
 ===========

-Roundcube Webmail Plugin Customize Logo in Session (can depend on domain)
+Roundcube Webmail Plugin Customize Logo in Session and Print (can depend on domain)

 Plugin to load a different logo within a Round Cube Session and for print outs.
-The Logo can depend on the domain name (not a must) if you have diffent customers.
+The logo can depend on the domain name (not a must) if you have diffent customers.

 Download and install via http://plugins.roundcube.net